 My family has several traditions already – some are from my own upbringing, others from my husbands, and yet more that we have created for our own family.

 Opening presents in the afternoon of Christmas Day to build excitement / Seeing friends on Christmas morning to share this special time / Pantomine on Christmas eve / PJs from the elves on Christmas eve / Reading ’twas the night before Christmas’ before bed on Christmas eve…

-Whether you’ve got a long list of traditions already, or are completely new to creating some for your family – there’s a HUGE list here for inspiration.
+Whether you’ve got a long list of traditions already, or are completely new to creating a special family tradition – there’s a HUGE list here for inspiration.

 #4 – Carol Singing

 We have an outdoor carol service by candlelight that we love to go to each year.
 See what’s around your area and maybe something will appeal.

 #5 – Watching a Pantomine

 A very British tradition – but a fantastic one for all the family.
 Lots of fun – and you can make a day out of it.